Get an authorisation code (UDAI)?

 There are also some terminology changes below based on the new set of .nz Rules and the launch of the new .nz Registry System.

-What is an Authorisation Code?
+What is an Authorisation Code (UDAI)?

 Authorisation Codes can be used only once.